eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 Configuration of initial QoS
 ----------------------------

-Ownership Strength Policy is mutable, but Ownership Policy is not.
-Then, it is needed to configure EXCLUSIVE_OWNERSHIP_POLICY to all participants before running the ROS nodes.
+Ownership Strength Policy is mutable, but Ownership Policy is not, so configuring EXCLUSIVE_OWNERSHIP_POLICY to all participants before running the ROS nodes is needed.
-To do that, inside our package, we have three xml files.
+To do that, inside the package, there are three xml files.
 Each one of them defines a profile for a publisher with a "large" ownership strength, another with a "small" ownership strength and a subscriber (that does not need an ownership strength definition).
 For the three of them, exclusive ownership is defined.